rceuppens/ab-test-calculator/README.md

-# A/B Test Sensitivity Calculator
+# A/B Test Sensitivity Calculator by Ruben Ceuppens

 An interactive, browser-based tool for planning and evaluating A/B tests on digital advertising campaigns.
 Enter your impression volumes and observed CTR/engagement rate differences to instantly visualise statistical power and minimum detectable effects.